 - They use ARM / Linux / MQTT / IP / Bluetooth

 Devon the IoT Edge Device Developer

-Devon develops and tests code for a device type that integrate sensors, actuators with analytics and control capability on the edge device.
-He reuses core IoT device capabilities for device security provided by chip manufacturer, MQTT messaging and device management.
+Devon develops and tests code for a device type that integrates sensors, actuators with analytics and control capability on the edge device.
+He reuses core IoT device capabilities for device security provided by the chip manufacturer, MQTT messaging, and device management.
 He develops his custom device behavior and protocols on the device.

 He packages the device type configuration of capabilities and uploads to the IoT Platform for provisioning to devices of the type.

 - Tests and troubleshoots networking protocols